-There is a video on the Systems Development Team page to help you with completion of the CARE Pay interface.
+There is a video at the top of this page and on the Systems Development Team page to help you with completion of the CARE Pay interface.

 This is used to notify us of newly appointed employees but also for those opting-in to the pension scheme or commencing an additional employment.

 - Part-Time Ind – Part-time indicator, can be Y for Yes (part-time), C for Casual or left blank if the member is full-time

 - Cont Rate – employee contribution rate, as per published contribution bands (between 5.5% and 12.5%).
 If a member is contributing at a reduced 50/50 rate, the contribution rate should be adjusted accordingly

 - Date Joined Fund, Date Joined Employer, Employer Start Date, Date Com Pen Serv, Date Act/Rem Applicable, Date Pen/Rem Applicable – Contrary to the descriptions, every one of these dates should be the date of entry to the pension scheme on this employment

 - Actual Rem/Pens Rem – The full-time equivalent salary (where full-time is equivalent to 37 hrs per week, 52 weeks per year) should be entered in both cells.
 In other words, this is the salary scale point or grade of the employee and not their actual pay.
 Somerset employers: see note below.